College of Health Professions

 The overall training emphasis of the program involves both a biological and a behavioral approach to the understanding and treatment of abnormal behavior and its relationship to normal behavior.
 The curriculum is designed to produce graduates who employ empirically-based assessment and intervention techniques.
 Cognitive-Behavioral therapeutic interventions are emphasized in our curriculum, but other methods are discussed as well.
 The training ensures the development of broad-based clinical skills and encourages interprofessional work with other healthcare specialists, such as physicians, other mental health professionals and allied health professionals.

 The MS in Psychology: Clinical Counseling core curriculum (our Clinical Concentration) is constructed as a general degree.
 However, through the selection of electives, students can focus a portion of their training on specific areas of interest (e.g., assessment, nutrition, alternative medicine, psychopathology, etc).
 Our Research Concentration allows students to obtain the skills and knowledge of the core curriculum, and maintain the same educational qualifications for licensure, while providing for additional opportunities to hone research skills.
 The Research Concentration is particularly useful for the student interested in pursuing doctoral-level training after completing the program.
-(Of note, admitted students are not guaranteed permission to pursue the research track option.
+(Of note, admitted students are not guaranteed permission to pursue the Research Concentration option.
 Only students who obtained a grade of A or B in an undergraduate statistics class and an undergraduate research methods course, will be eligible for the Research Concentration.
 Interested students should contact the Program Director with specific questions about the eligibility requirements for the Research Concentration).

 The MS in Psychology: Clinical Counseling core curriculum (our Clinical Concentration) is constructed as a general degree.
 However, through the selection of electives, students can focus a portion of their training on specific areas of interest (e.g., assessment, nutrition, alternative medicine, psychopathology, etc).
 Our Research Concentration allows students to obtain the skills and knowledge of the core curriculum, and maintain the same educational qualifications for licensure, while providing for additional opportunities to hone research skills.
 The Research Concentration is particularly useful for the student interested in pursuing doctoral-level training after completing the program.